giganttheo/giganttheo.github.io/pages/about.md

 ### About me

-I'm Théo Gigant, a PhD student exploring the capabilities of language models and vision-language models to comprehend and summarize multimodal documents such as videoconference records.
+I'm Théo Gigant, a PhD candidate exploring the capabilities of language models and vision-language models to comprehend and summarize multimodal documents such as presentation records.

 ### What to Expect from this Blog